33 High-Protein Dinners

 - Bake sweet potatoes for 10 minutes.

-- Remove sheet, push sweet potatoes to one side, then add salmon fillets.
-Season salmon with salt and pepper, top with lemon slices.
+- Remove the sheet, push the sweet potatoes to one side, then add salmon fillets.
+Season salmon with salt and pepper, and top with lemon slices.

 - Return to oven, bake 12-15 minutes until salmon flakes easily and sweet potatoes are tender.